 OSHA Seeks Nominations for Maritime Advisory Committee

-OSHA is seeking nominations for persons to serve on the Maritime Advisory Committee for Occupational Safety and Health (MACOSH).
+OSHA is seeking nominations for persons to serve on the Maritime Advisory Committee for Occupational Safety and Health ).
 MACOSH members advise the Assistant Secretary of Labor for Occupational Safety and Health on issues and concerns relating to occupational safety and health for workers involved in the shipbuilding, shipbreaking, ship repair, and longshoring in the maritime industries.
 The committee will consist of 15 members.
 Committee members will be chosen from among a cross-section of individuals representing employers, employees, federal and state safety and health organizations, professional organizations specializing in occupational safety and health, and national standards setting groups.
-Details for the nomination procedure are in the June 23, 2005, Federal Register.
 Nominations must be received by Aug.
 8, 2005.

 In the News